 - 9. A member should insert the total number of shares held.
 If the member has shares entered against his name in the Depository Register (as defined in Section 81SF of the Securities and Futures Act 2001 of Singapore), he should insert that number of shares.
 If the member has shares registered in his name in the Register of Members of the Company, he should insert that number of shares.
+If the member has shares entered against his name in the Depository Register and shares registered in his name in the Depository Register and shares registered in his name in the Register of Members of the Company, he should insert that number of shares.
 If the member has shares entered against his name in the Depository Register and shares registered in his name in the Register of Members of the Company, he should insert the aggregate number of shares.
 If no number is inserted, this form of proxy will be deemed to relate to all the shares held by the member of the Company. - 10.
 The Company shall be entitled to reject the instrument appointing a proxy or proxies if it is incomplete, improperly completed or illegible or where the true intentions of the appointor are not ascertainable from the instructions of the appointor specified in the instrument appointing a proxy or proxies.
 In addition, in the case of members of the Company whose shares are entered against their names in the Depository Register, the Company may reject any instrument appointing a proxy or proxies lodged if such members are not shown to have shares entered against their names in the Depository Register seventy-two (72) hours before the time appointed for holding the AGM as certified by The Central Depository (Pte) Limited to the Company. - 11.
 Completion and submission of the instrument appointing a proxy(ies) by a member will not prevent him/her from attending, speaking and voting at the AGM if he/she so wishes.
 The appointment of the proxy(ies) for the AGM will be deemed to be revoked if the member attends the AGM in person, and in such event, the Company reserves the right to refuse to admit any person or persons appointed under the relevant instrument appointing a proxy(ies) to the AGM. - 12.
 For purposes of the appointment of a proxy(ies) and/or representative(s), the member(s)' and the proxy(ies)' or representative(s)' full name and full NRIC/passport number will be required for verification purposes, and the proxy(ies)' or representative(s)' NRIC/passport will need to be produced for sighting upon registration at the AGM.
 This is so as to ensure that only duly appointed proxy(ies)/representative(s) attend, speak and vote at the AGM.
 The Company reserves the right to refuse admittance to the AGM if the proxy(ies)' or representative(s)' identity cannot be verified accurately.